-The North Anglesey Marine SAC extends from the northern coast of the Isle of Anglesey into the Irish Sea, and has been identified as an area of importance for harbour porpoise.
+The North Anglesey Marine SAC extends from the northern coast of the Isle of Anglesey into the Irish Sea, and has been identified as an area of importance for harbour porpoise, especially in the summer.

-Map displaying the North Anglesey Marine MPA boundary and associated protected feature data.
-Visit JNCC's MPA Mapper to further view and explore data for this MPA.
+Map displaying the North Anglesey Marine MPA boundary.
+Visit JNCC's MPA Mapper to view and download the boundary for this site.

 |Feature||Feature Type||Management Unit||Conservation Objective|